jock-dalby/passport-sodium-demo/psuedo-code.md

   - If password does not match, stay on page with error message/s After password match redirect user to homepage/ news feed etc... (first logged in route) User is now able to navigate to any of the logged in pages

+PSUEDO TESTS
+Scenario: Unauthenticated user goes to '/' is redirected to login page with register option